 Feedback so far

-The draft Code of Professional Responsibility and Standards for the Teaching Profession were released on Friday, 10 March.
-When the draft was released, we invited teachers, learners, and families/whānau to provide feedback on the document, via a survey, submission template, or submission letter.
-Below is a summary of the responses from week one.
+The draft Code of Professional Responsibility and Standards for the Teaching Profession were released for consultation on Friday, 10 March.
+We invited teachers, learners, and families/whānau to provide feedback on the document, via a survey, submission template, or submission letter.
+Each week we provide an updated summary of the responses.
+After five weeks we have received 1252 responses from the main online survey.
+Here is a summary of the key themes from the survey.

 Feedback on the draft Code

 When asked how well the draft Code describes the expectations of ethical practice in Aotearoa New Zealand, 70% feel it does so either completely or almost completely (4 or 5 on the 1-5 scale).
 9% of respondents feel it does so either poorly or not at all (1 or 2 on the 1-5 scale).

 Between 68-77% considered each of the four commitment statements captures the expectations of the teaching profession completely or almost completely.
 Respondents were overwhelmingly positive about supporting examples in the Code Guidance for each of the four commitment statements with 78-83% of participants agreeing they found them helpful.

 The key themes from the additional supporting comments so far include:

 - request that we find the right balance in encouraging commitment to a shared set of social values, while at the same time nurturing a freedom of thought for learners and an ability to question the status quo